Spinal Injections for the Management of Back Pain

 At One Healthcare we can book you in to see a specialist Orthopaedic Consultant or Pain Management specialist for an initial consultation, usually within 48 hours.
 Spinal injections are available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire, meaning that we are perfectly located to treat patients in Ashford, Canterbury, Dover and throughout Kent, as well as Hatfield, St Albans, Hemel Hempstead, Stevenage, Watford and all areas of Hertfordshire.

 You can use your private medical insurance or pay for your Spinal Injections treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital

 - Access to leading Consultants within 48 hours*